jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

      ⬢ angular-route.js

-After answering these configuration questions, Yeoman will take a minute to scaffold our project files and pull down npm and Bower modules.
+After answering these configuration questions, Yeoman will take a minute to scaffold our project files and pull down Node and Bower modules.
 Once that finishes, we'll have our development environment all set up.